ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ```

 The contract instance is then available to interact with in the Go application.
-To read a value from the blockchain, for example the `value` stored in the contract, the contract's `Retrieve()` function can be called.
+To read a value from the blockchain, for example, the `value` stored in the contract, the contract's `Retrieve()` function can be called.
 Again, the function is defined in `Storage.go` as follows:

 ```go
 // Retrieve is a free data retrieval call binding the contract method 0x2e64cec1.